 North Queensland Conservation Council recognises that the natural environment of our region is magnificent but under threat.
 Like vast numbers of north Queenslanders and visitors, we recognise that our social and economic health can only be sustained beyond the short term if it is underpinned by a healthy, resilient natural environment.

-Nothing is surer than the fact that if we destroy our environment, we will lose our community and economy, yet we are teetering on the verge of doing such massive damage to our environment that recovery cannot be assured.
+Nothing is surer than the fact that if we destroy our environment, we will lose our community and economy, yet we are teetering on the verge of doing such massive damage to our environment that recovery may be impossible.